Samuel Romilly: First continental tour

 In the legal vacation of 1781, Romilly made a tour in France and Switzerland.
-He had the family connection with Geneva, through John Roget, now his brother-in-law.
+He had the family connection with Geneva through John Roget, now his brother-in-law.
 Roget, who died in 1783, moved back there for his health, and Romilly brought out the young Peter Mark Roget to be reunited with his parents.
 In Geneva, Romilly also met Pierre Étienne Louis Dumont.
-Staying for a period with David Chauvet, one of the progressive group of local politicians, Romilly met the like-minded Etienne Clavière, among others.
+Staying for a period with David Chauvet, one of the progressive group of local politicians, Romilly met the like-minded Etienne Clavière.

 A friend from the Paris leg of this visit was Marguerite Madeleine Delessert, later Madame Gautier.
 Her mother was Madeleine Catherine Boy de La Tour, who married Etienne Delessert.
 Marguerite became the wife of the Genevan banker Jean-Antoine Gautier, who moved to Paris.
 Romilly stayed at the Delessert home in Passy.

 Second continental tour

 In 1783, immediately after being called to the bar, Romilly made a second tour.
 This time he was accompanied in France by John Baynes, and met Benjamin Franklin at Passy, to whom Baynes had an introduction from John Jebb.
-In Lausanne he met the Abbé Raynal.
+In Lausanne, he met the Abbé Raynal.

 In the meantime, the failed Geneva Revolution of 1782 had occurred.
-Romilly was introduced in 1784 to Honoré Mirabeau, by the Genevan writer François d'Ivernois, as his Memoirs state; Halevy says it was through Thomas Brand Hollis.
+Romilly was introduced in 1784 to Honoré Mirabeau by the Genevan writer François d'Ivernois, as his Memoirs state; Halevy stated it was through Thomas Brand Hollis.
 D'Ivernois and Dumont formed part of the group of the revolution's leaders who by then were exiles in London.
 Mirabeau saw him daily for a long time.

 Bowood circle

-William Petty, 2nd Earl of Shelburne (later the Marquess of Lansdown), Prime Minister in 1782–1783, invited Romilly to Bowood House, around 1784–5.
-He had heard Romilly's name from Mirabeau, had read the pamphlet A Fragment on the Constitutional Power and Duty of Juries upon Trials for Libels by Romilly, and was interested in Dumont.
+William Petty, 2nd Earl of Shelburne (later the Marquess of Lansdown), Prime Minister in 1782–1783, invited Romilly to Bowood House, around 1784–1785.
+He had heard Romilly's name from Mirabeau, had read the pamphlet A Fragment on the Constitutional Power and Duty of Juries upon Trials for Libels by Romilly, and was interested in Dumont..

 In what has been called the Bowood circle, Jeremy Bentham, with whom Romilly was acquainted, became a friend, and he had much to do with Benjamin Vaughan, another friend.
+Romilly and Bentham enjoyed a loose and complex intellectual alliance for several decades from this point.